Learning from your own selling mistakes is incredibly effective, but it can be an expensive form of education.

 Others have seen their business decline dramatically.
 Should they have seen it coming?

 My heart sinks when a marketplace seller says something like “I’ve been profitable for three years and my sales have dropped off.”
 They swiftly blame eBay or Amazon, but failure to change, adapt and evolve on the seller’s part is usually the problem.
-Ongoing monitoring, planning ahead constantly optimising processes and listings are vital when building a viable business for the long-term.
+Ongoing monitoring, planning ahead constantly optimizing processes and listings are vital when building a viable business for the long-term.

 Dan Wilson, Editor, Tamebay.com